yt-project/yt/doc/source/developing/creating_frontend.rst

 what ``Dataset`` subclasses are compatible with the set of arguments it received.
 It does so by passing its arguments to *every* ``Dataset`` subclasses' ``_is_valid`` method.
-These methods are intended to be heuristics that quickly determine wether the arguments (in particular the file/directory) can be loaded with their respective classes.
+These methods are intended to be heuristics that quickly determine whether the arguments (in particular the file/directory) can be loaded with their respective classes.
 In some cases, more than one class might be detected as valid.
 If all candidate classes are siblings, ``yt.load`` will select the most specialized one.